-1.3 Cambridge International Certificate of Education (ICE)
+Cambridge International Certificate of Education (ICE)

-Cambridge ICE is the group award of the International General Certificate of Secondary Education (IGCSE).
-It requires the study of subjects drawn from the five different IGCSE subject groups.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of students who pass examinations in at least seven subjects, including two languages, and one subject from each of the other subject groups.
+Cambridge ICE is the group award of Cambridge IGCSE.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognising the achievements of learners who pass examinations in at least seven subjects.
+Learners draw subjects from five subject groups, including two languages, and one subject from each of the other subject groups.
+The seventh subject can be taken from any of the five subject groups.